 The disorder cannot be neglected for a long wire.
 Due to the disorder-induced backscattering, the conductance of a ``dirty'' wire becomes exponentially small in $L$ at {\it all} biases $V$ (as opposed to $G_{RL}(V)$ of a clean wire).
 Decay of the typical value of the conductance with $L$ occurs over the scale of the quasiparticle localization length $l(E = eV)$, which we found [see Sec.~\ref{sec:disorder}].

 The qualitative character of $l(E)$ changes as the wire is tuned across $B = B_{\rm c}$.
-Away from the critical point, $l(E)$ is an increasing function of energy ($E$ is computed with respect to the Fermi level), see Figs.~\ref{fig:summary}(d) and \ref{fig:loc_away_intro}(a) and Eqs.~\eqref{eq:loc_away_above}, \eqref{eq:scaling}, \eqref{eq:scaling_2}, and \eqref{eq:l_subgap}.
+Away from the critical point, $l(E)$ is an increasing function of energy ($E$ is measured with respect to the Fermi level), see Figs.~\ref{fig:summary}(d) and \ref{fig:loc_away_intro}(a) and Eqs.~\eqref{eq:loc_away_above}, \eqref{eq:scaling}, \eqref{eq:scaling_2}, and \eqref{eq:l_subgap}.
 Such behavior of $l(E)$ reflects gradual weakening of the localization effect with the increase of electron energy.
 On the contrary, the trend is opposite in a narrow vicinity of $B_{\rm c}$: the quasiparticle becomes {\it less} localized at low-energies, see Figs.~\ref{fig:summary}(d) and Eq.~\eqref{eq:l_E_high_Delta_0}.
 Exactly at $B = B_{\rm c}$, the low-energy behavior of the localization length is singular, $l(E) \propto \ln(1/E)$, see Eq.~\eqref{eq:l_E_crit}.
 This reflects the nature of the criticality, which belongs to the infinite-randomness universality class \cite{motrunich2001, fisher1994}.
-We find good agreement between the analytical low-energy theory and numerical simulations for the Rashba wire model (see Appendix \ref{sec:micro} and \ref{sec:for_real}). { The agreement holds for the experimentally relevant values \cite{aghaee2023} of disorder potential and spin-orbit coupling, provided the wire is sufficiently long (see Sec.~\ref{sec:for_real}).
+We find a good agreement between the analytical low-energy theory and numerical simulations for the Rashba wire model (see Sec.~\ref{sec:micro} and \ref{sec:for_real}). { The agreement holds for the experimentally relevant values \cite{aghaee2023} of disorder potential and spin-orbit coupling, provided the wire is sufficiently long (see Sec.~\ref{sec:for_real}).
 The requirement on the length is set by the decay scale of the of evanescent, high-energy modes in the wire.}

 The behavior of $l(E)$ is the same on both sides of the phase transition.
 Nevertheless, nonlocal measurements allow one to distinguish a topological wire from a trivial wire.
 We predict that the presence of Majorana zero modes in the topological phase leads to low-bias resonances in the transport characteristics of the wire.
 The electroneutrality of Majorana modes makes these resonances exponentially small in $L$ in the case of the conductance measurements, see Eq.~\eqref{eq:resonant}.
 However, the resonances are much more pronounced in the non-local noise, see Eqs.~\eqref{eq:noise_resonant}--\eqref{eq:Fano}.